polarsquad/docker-basics-workshop/www/content/04-managing-containers.md

 ## Listing containers

-There are two ways to list currently running containers.
+There are two ways to list the currently running containers.
 One is to use `docker container ls` and the other `docker ps`.
 Both commands produce the same output.